Ankle pain involves any discomfort in one or both ankles.

 Go to the hospital if:

-- You have severe pain when NOT bearing weight.
+- You have severe pain even when you are NOT bearing weight.

-- You suspect a broken bone (the joint appears deformed and you cannot put any weight on the leg).
+- You suspect a broken bone (the joint looks deformed and you cannot put any weight on the leg).

-- There is an audible popping sound and immediate difficulty using the joint.
+- You can hear a popping sound and have immediate trouble using the joint.

 Call your doctor if: